DevStation-Alumni/rugby-scout-client/README.md

   ****

   # Deployment
-  * The front end of this application is currently deployed on AWS S3 and the backend is being deployed on Heroku.
+  * The front end of this application is currently deployed on netlify and the backend is being deployed on Heroku.
+Assets are being hosted on S3 and database is hosted with Mongo Atlas.

-  * When we push a git branch to master on Heroku it is automaically run through tests and it is deployed to the Heroku application..
+  * When we push a git branch to master on Heroku it is automatically run through tests and it is deployed to the Heroku application.

+# Technologies
+The primary technologies leveraged in the front-end of this app include:
+- React
+- Redux
+- React BootStrap
+- Jest/Enzyme/Sinon
+- SCSS